cole-wilson/colewilson.xyz/_posts/2020-6-22-python-ev3dev.md

 ## Overview:
 In this tuorial, I will show you how to:
 - Download the ev3dev operating system for your brick.
-- Connect your brick to your Wndows or Mac computer.
+- Connect your brick to your Windows or Mac computer.
 - Setup PyCharm on your computer.
 - Connect to a GitHub repo.
 - Sync the code to your brick.